Ircover/LiveSource/README.md

 To observe selection change you can use `selectedItems` property (it's `LiveData` too).

     viewModel.users.selectedItems.observe(this, Observer { selectedItems: ArrayList<User> -> ... })
-In case you want to listen selection changing for items one by one, you can use one of following methods:
+In case you want to listen selection changing for items one by one, you can use one of the following methods:

     viewModel.users.observeSelectionChange(this) { position: Int, isSelected: Boolean -> ... } //listen for positions
     viewModel.users.observeItemSelectionChange(this) { user: User, isSelected: Boolean -> ... } //listen for items